 José grew up in Yakima, Washington, an agriculture-based town where his parents, both Mexican American immigrants, found work.
-José’s experiences and strong tie to his heritage inspires him to work with Latino immigrants and Spanish-speaking populations.
+José’s experiences and his strong tie to his heritage inspired him to work with Latino immigrants and Spanish-speaking populations.
 During high school, José fondly remembers a Spanish-speaking nurse who brought his mother so much happiness through her tough times in the hospital.
 José realized that he too could serve that role for another one day.
-Dr. Antonia Villarruel, the Dean of the School of Nursing, encourages and identifies with José’s passion for working with the Latino community.
-Dr. Villarruel’s support has helped Jose find opportunities, including hisIndependent Blue Cross Nurse Internship which has since guided his career path.
-Dr. Villarruel demonstrates the care and commitment of the Penn Nursing faculty.
+Dr. Antonia Villarruel, the Dean of the School of Nursing, encouraged and identified with José’s passion for working with the Latino community.
+Dr. Villarruel’s support helped José find opportunities, including his Independent Blue Cross Nurse Internship which guided his career path.
+Dr. Villarruel demonstrated the care and commitment of the Penn Nursing faculty.

-José is a trailblazer as a Hispanic male in nursing and has since been working towards a future in the profession that is more open and encouraging for students with stories and backgrounds like his.
-José connects with his peers and has been able to share his experiences through student-led events, specifically a conversation series titled “Navigating Relationships in the Nursing School as a Student of Color” led by student groups, Minorities in Nursing Organization (MNO) and Asian Pacific American Nursing Student Association (APANSA).
-Jose was emboldened by these discussions, which have since formed an impetus for change at Penn and the nursing field.
+As a Hispanic male in nursing, José is a true trailblazer.
+José stays connected with peers and always enjoyed sharing his experiences through student-led events, specifically a conversation series titled “Navigating Relationships in the Nursing School as a Student of Color” led by student groups, Minorities in Nursing Organization (MNO) and Asian Pacific American Nursing Student Association (APANSA).
+José was emboldened by these discussions, which have since formed an impetus for change at Penn and the nursing field.

-To relieve academic stress, José enjoys running on the Schuylkill River Trail and at the Woodlands Cemetery.
-José has kept up running habits that he learned in high school from his 4-year cross country and track coach, former Irish marathon Olympian and biology teacher in Yakima, WA.
-José recently competed in and won thePhiladelphia Marathon Liberty Bell Challenge, finishing with the fastest half-marathon-full-marathon combined time in the city marathon weekend.
-Jose has kept up his familial sense of team comradery by being a brother of Alpha Sigma Phi Fraternity.
-There he has served as the New Member Educator, bringing value and importance to the creation and perpetuation of brotherhood for himself and other undergraduate men.
+To relieve academic stress, José enjoyed running on the Schuylkill River Trail and at the Woodlands Cemetery.
+José kept up running habits that he learned in high school from his 4-year cross country and track coach, former Irish marathon Olympian and biology teacher in Yakima, WA.
+José competed in and won the Philadelphia Marathon Liberty Bell Challenge, finishing with the fastest half-marathon-full-marathon combined time in the city marathon weekend.
+José kept up his familial sense of team comradery by being a brother of Alpha Sigma Phi Fraternity.
+There he served as the New Member Educator, bringing value and importance to the creation and perpetuation of brotherhood for himself and other undergraduate men.

-José travelled to Oaxaca, Mexico as part of an independent study that looks at community health in indigenous populations.
+José traveled to Oaxaca, Mexico as part of an independent study that looks at community health in indigenous populations.
 This course, N298, is one of nine short-term study abroad programs offered by Penn Nursing.
 While José and his peers were based in the city, they delivered preventative health classes on the outskirts, often in areas that typically don’t have access to extensive medical resources.
-These classes, including sessions on women’s health, diabetes, and mental health, provide individuals with education and an opportunity to share their thoughts in an environment where these topics are typically left unsaid.
+These classes, including sessions on women’s health, diabetes, and mental health, provided individuals with education and an opportunity to share their thoughts in an environment where these topics are typically left unsaid.
 In the community setting, José was passionate about facilitating discussions on nutrition and the prevention of chronic lifestyle-related diseases.
-Rural Mexican populations have begun to see an increase in diabetes that has troubled urban areas, and José found that his patients were receptive to learning about how they can regain control of their own health to combat the impending epidemic.
+Rural Mexican populations have begun to see an increase in diabetes that has troubled urban areas, and José found that his patients were receptive to learning about how they can regain control of their health to combat the impending epidemic.
 José returned to campus with hope for the people of Oaxaca; he also learned that active listening is critical to nursing care.
 José lets his patients explain their needs first, which ensures that his interventions are personalized and actionable.

-José’s interest in sustainability is grounded in the intersection between a healthy diet and its role on a thriving natural environment.
+José’s interest in sustainability was grounded in the intersection between a healthy diet and its role in a thriving natural environment.
 As an executive board member of the Penn Vegan Society (PVS), José became interested in the benefits of a plant-forward diet in disease prevention and its position as the single biggest way to reduce our environmental impact.
 José put together an event for Penn’s Annual Food Week, hosted and catered by Bon Appétit, by researching and giving a lecture to students and the members of the Philadelphia community at large on the role of plant-based proteins on athletic performance.
-Through his involvement with these groups, Jose feels at home at Penn, together working for a future of health and inclusion for the generations to come at Penn and the world at large.
+Through his involvement with these groups, José felt at home at Penn working for a future of health and inclusion for the generations to come at Penn and the world at large.